SANBI-NBA/nba-website/content/README.md

 2. Make sure that the local folder name containing the repo matches the content folder listed here.

-3. Run the script `collect-content.R` in the `scripts` folder to copy the contents of the `quarto` folder of each repo to here
+3. Run the script `collect-content.R` in the `scripts` folder to copy the contents of the `quarto` folder of each repo to here.

+4. The folder `scripts/pulling-content-from-git` contains a bash script for pulling the latest version of each content repo.
+The workflow for content improvement is to list tasks in the issues of each of the source repos.
+When contributors have addressed the issues, a new version of their repo is pulled using `scripts/pulling-content-from-git/update_repos.sh` and then the updated content is collected back into `content` using `scripts/collect-content.R`.